ceetaro/Suitkaise/int-docs/sktime-improvements.md

 ---

 does the yawn class overlap too much with the circuit module? it might be redundant and force more usage of the circuit module.

+---

+ensure that two timethis decorators (one with a preset timer and one which auto assigns to function) can be placed on the same function